nov62003/add-CSS-JS-plugin/README.md

 # OJS Plugin: Easily add CSS Stylesheets / JS Files to head

+- I'M STILL WORKING IN THIS PLUGIN SO INSTALL IT AT YOUR ON RISK
 - OJS Add CSS and JS Plugin<br>
 - Version: 1.0
 - Release date: June 21, 2015